Valentin Mihăilă: Senior

 In March 2021, Mihăilă was called up for the first time to the Romania squad by head coach Mirel Rădoi for the 2022 FIFA World Cup qualifiers against North Macedonia, Germany, and Armenia.
 On the 25th that month, he replaced injured Florinel Coman in the first half of the former game and netted in the 3–2 win at the Arena Națională in Bucharest.

 On 19 June 2023, Mihăilă came on in the second half of a Euro 2024 qualifier against Switzerland and scored a late double to earn his team a 2–2 draw.
 He was then meant to join up with the under-21 team for the 2023 European Championship, but was ruled out after suffering an injury in the latter match.

 Romania secured their spot in the Euro 2024 by finishing first in their qualifying group, and on 7 June 2024 Mihăilă was selected as part of the final squad.
 He made three appearances and only started in the 0–2 loss to Belgium on 22 June, as his country won its group before being eliminated by the Netherlands in the round of 16.

 Personal life

-Valentin Mihăilă was born on 2 February 2000 in Târgoviște and grew up in the village of Finta, Dâmbovița County.
-He grew up in a family that strongly supported football.
-His father, Marian Mihăilă, worked as a firefighter and was a big football fan who encouraged Valentin’s passion for the sport from an early age.
-He often accompanied his son to training sessions and matches, helping him stay motivated and disciplined.
+Mihăilă was born in Târgoviște and raised in Finta, both in Dâmbovița County.
+He developed an early interest in football with the support of his father, who worked as a firefighter.

-When Mihăilă was around 11 years old, his family made the important decision to send him to Craiova to continue his football development in a more competitive environment.
-His father later said that it was a difficult decision to send his son so far from home at such a young age, but he trusted his determination and character.
-Over time, Mihăilă adapted well and joined the youth system of Universitatea Craiova, where his talent quickly became evident.

-Those who have worked with him describe Mihăilă as hardworking, resilient, and tactically intelligent.
-His professionalism and attitude have been praised by coaches both in Romania and abroad.
-Beyond his own career, football remains part of his family’s life — his father leads a small local club, Știința Finta, in the Romanian lower leagues, and his brother has also played at amateur level.
-For Mihăilă, football has always been more than a job; it is a family tradition and a lifelong passion.